 - GR5412 Econometrics II

-Students are required to take three out of these six elective courses:
+Students are required to take at least nine credits in elective courses:

 - GR5218 Advanced Microeconomics